DejaAugustine/fileconveyor/README.txt

 The following constants can be tweaked to change where File Conveyor stores its files, or to change its behavior.

+DB_SOURCE = 'sqlite'
+  Leave this as 'sqlite' to use the lightweight local data storage provided by
+	SQLite.
+This can also be changed to 'mysql' in order to use a standard mysql database connection instead.
+PERSISTENT_DATA_DB = './persistent_data.db'
+  Where to store persistent data (pipeline queue, 'files in pipeline' list and 'failed files' list).
+Only used if DB_SOURCE is set to 'sqlite'.
+SYNCED_FILES_DB = './synced_files.db'
+  Where to store the input_file, transported_file_basename, url and server for each synced file.
+Only used if DB_SOURCE is set to 'sqlite'.
+FSMONITOR_DATA_DB = './fsmonitor.db'
+  Where to store the data for the FS Monitor process.
+Only used if DB_SOURCE is
+	set to 'sqlite'.
+DB_HOST = 'localhost'
+  The hostname of the MySQL database.
+Only used if DB_SOURCE is set to 'mysql'.
+DB_PORT = 3306
+  The port used to connect to the MySQL database.
+Only used if DB_SOURCE is set
+	to 'mysql'.
+DB_USERNAME = 'user'
+	The MySQL username.
+Only used if DB_SOURCE is set to 'mysql'.
+DB_PASSWORD = 'pass'
+	The MySQL password.
+Only used if DB_SOURCE is set to 'mysql'.
+DB_DATABASE = 'fileconveyor'
+  The name of the MySQL database to use.
+Only used if DB_SOURCE is set to
+	'mysql'.
+DB_PREFIX = ''
+	A prefix to apply to all of the created MySQL data tables.
+This can be used to allow fileconveyor to store its data in a shared database without colliding with existing tables.
+This is applied before any other prefix values.
+Only used if DB_SOURCE is set to 'mysql'.
+PERSISTENT_DATA_PREFIX = 'one_'
+	The prefix to apply to all persistent data tables.
+Since MySQL storage allows multiple individual server nodes to share synced file data, this allows each server's persistent data to remain distinct.
+Only used if DB_SOURCE is set to 'mysql'.
+FSMONITOR_PREFIX = 'one_'
+	The prefix to apply to all FSMonitor data tables.
+Since MySQL storage allows multiple individual server nodes to share synced_file data, this allows each server's FSMonitor data to remain distinct.
+Only used if DB_SOURCE is set to 'mysql'.
 RESTART_AFTER_UNHANDLED_EXCEPTION = True
   Whether File Conveyor should restart itself after it encountered an unhandled exception (i.e., a bug).